10d9e/fastmerkle/README.md

 ## Benchmark

-The following benchmark was run on an `Apple M1 Pro 32 GB`.
+The following root node calculation benchmark was run on an `Apple M1 Pro 32 GB`.

 Parameters:
 - 33554432 elements